EXPLAINER: Chauvin jury could stay anonymous for a long time

 But judges have also approved them in trials, including civil cases, in which the only risk to jurors was the possibility of being approached for news interviews afterward, according to the Freedom Forum Institute.

 Minnesota first empaneled an anonymous jury for the 1993 trial of alleged gang member Shannon Bowles in the slaying of Minneapolis police Officer Jerry Haaf in 1992, according to the William Mitchell Law Review.
-The Minnesota Supreme Court ruled in 1995 that the keeping the jurors’ identities under wraps did not infringe on Bowles’ right to an impartial jury or his right to be presumed innocent, and set out rules for future anonymous juries.
+The Minnesota Supreme Court ruled in 1995 that keeping the jurors’ identities under wraps did not infringe on Bowles’ right to an impartial jury or his right to be presumed innocent, and set out rules for future anonymous juries.

 WHAT IS KNOWN ABOUT THE CHAUVIN JURY?